-Phenytoin is an antiepileptic drug which can be used in the treatment of epilepsy.
+Phenytoin is an antiepileptic drug which can be useful in the treatment of epilepsy.
 The primary site of action appears to be the motor cortex where spread of seizure activity is inhibited.
 Possibly by promoting sodium efflux from neurons, phenytoin tends to stabilize the threshold against hyperexcitability caused by excessive stimulation or environmental changes capable of reducing membrane sodium gradient.
-This includes the reduction of posttetanic potentiation at synapses.
-Loss of posttetanic potentiation prevents cortical seizure foci from detonating adjacent cortical areas.
+This includes the reduction of post tetanic potentiation at synapses.
+Loss of post tetanic potentiation prevents cortical seizure foci from detonating adjacent cortical areas.
 Phenytoin reduces the maximal activity of brain stem centers responsible for the tonic phase of tonic-clonic (grand mal) seizures.

 The plasma half-life in man after oral administration of phenytoin averages 22 hours, with a range of 7 to 42 hours.
-Steady-state therapeutic levels are achieved at least 7 to 10 days (5-7 half-lives) after initiation of therapy with recommended doses of 300 mg/day.
+Steady-state therapeutic levels are achieved at least 7 to 10 days (5 to 7 half-lives) after initiation of therapy with recommended doses of 300 mg/day.

 Optimum control without clinical signs of toxicity occurs more often with serum levels between 10 and 20 mcg/mL, although some mild cases of tonic-clonic (grand mal) epilepsy may be controlled with lower serum levels of phenytoin.

 In most patients maintained at a steady dosage, stable phenytoin serum levels are achieved.
 There may be wide interpatient variability in phenytoin serum levels with equivalent dosages.
 Patients with unusually low levels may be noncompliant or hypermetabolizers of phenytoin.
-Unusually high levels result from liver disease, congenital enzyme deficiency, or drug interactions which result in metabolic interference.
+Unusually high levels result from liver disease, variant CYP2C9 and CYP2C19 alleles, or drug interactions which result in metabolic interference.
 The patient with large variations in phenytoin plasma levels, despite standard doses, presents a difficult clinical problem.
 Serum level determinations in such patients may be particularly helpful.
 As phenytoin is highly protein bound, free phenytoin levels may be altered in patients whose protein binding characteristics differ from normal.

 Most of the drug is excreted in the bile as inactive metabolites which are then reabsorbed from the intestinal tract and excreted in the urine.
 Urinary excretion of phenytoin and its metabolites occurs partly with glomerular filtration but more importantly by tubular secretion.
 Because phenytoin is hydroxylated in the liver by an enzyme system which is saturable at high plasma levels, small incremental doses may increase the half-life and produce very substantial increases in serum levels, when these are in the upper range.
 The steady-state level may be disproportionately increased, with resultant intoxication, from an increase in dosage of 10% or more.